Find a vacation rental in Munich

 In 1607, Maximilian I built a Weißbier brewery on the Platzl (where the current beer hall is located), and in 1828, King Ludwig I opened the court brewery to the general public.

 The brewery was moved to the River Isar in 1896, and in 1897 a new beer hall--the current Hofbräuhaus--opened its doors to thirsty Münchners, German tourists, and foreign visitors.

 Today, the Hofbräuhaus München is owned by the city of Munich and operated by Wolfgang and Michael Sperger, whose parents were Hofbräuhaus landlords before them.
 The building can accommodate 3,500 beer drinkers and diners simultaneously, with 100 waiters and waitresses serving up to 30,000 guests on busy days.

 The big and lively Schwemme, or main taproom, is on the main floor.
 It's the heart and soul of the Hofbräuhaus, with long tables, an oompah band, Bretzl ladies wandering the aisles with baskets of pretzels, and a capacity of 1,300 people.

 A smaller connecting room, Stadelheim, was once reserved for staff from Munich's prison of the same name.

 For a more refined atmosphere, head for the smaller Bräustube on the first floor (or second floor, if you're from the U.S.).

-In summer, you can also drink and dine outdoors in the tree-shaded beer garden.
+In summer, up to 400 people can eat and drink in the tree-shaded beer garden.

 2nd inset photo copyright © Andreas Weber.